A Step-by-Step Guide to Diabetic Retinopathy

 Diabetic Retinopathy Diagnosis

 A complete dilated eye exam is the best way to diagnose diabetic retinopathy.
-Drops in your eyes expand (dilate) your pupils to enable your doctor a better view inside your eyes during this test.
+Drops in your eyes expand (dilate) your pupils to enable your doctor a better view of your eyes during this test.
 The drops might produce blurry vision in close quarters until they wear off, which can take several hours.

 During the examination, your eye doctor will check the inside and exterior of your eyes for any abnormalities.